 Microlearning

-So let’s focus on the third popular learning format: microlearning.
+At this point, let's focus on the third popular learning format: microlearning.

-Why Microlearning is Trending
+Why Microlearning is Trendy

 Advantages of Microlearning at a Glance: